But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.

 Just like anything you possess, your soul has an owner’s manual: the Bible.
 If you haven’t read the owner’s manual, you don’t know how to fulfill God’s plan in you.
 And that plan was made ready on Easter.

-I grew up Catholic.
-We were taught that we had to jump through all kinds of hoops, performing sacraments and that sort of thing, and could not know how to get to Heaven.
-Yet the theme of the entire Bible is that God gives us a way to return to him, repenting of our sins and confessing our belief in the sacrifice he made for us.
+I grew up Catholic, taught by wonderful parents to love and respect the Lord from the very beginning.
+In catechism we were taught that we had to rely on good deeds, performing sacraments and that sort of thing, yet could not know how to get to Heaven.
+But the theme of the entire Bible is that God gives us a way to return to him, repenting of our sins and confessing our belief in the sacrifice he made for us.
 That’s not just a few verses plucked out here and there to suit the message Christians want to hear.
 It is everywhere, in the Old and New Testaments.

 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: